Treatment for Crohn’s Disease

 Doctors most often prescribe cyclosporine only if you have severe Crohn’s disease because of the medicine’s serious side effects.
 Talk with your doctor about the risks and benefits of cyclosporine.

 Biologic therapies.
 These medicines target proteins made by the immune system.
 Neutralizing these proteins decreases inflammation in the intestines.
-Biologic therapies work quickly to help you go into remission, especially if you do not respond to other medicines.
+Biologic therapies work to help you go into remission, especially if you do not respond to other medicines.
 Biologic therapies include

 Doctors most often give patients infliximab every 6 to 8 weeks at a hospital or an outpatient center.
 Side effects may include a toxic reaction to the medicine and a higher chance of developing infections, particularly tuberculosis.